Linguistics Department

 Q: Can courses used towards the Linguistics coursework requirements also be used towards a Group Requirement?

-A: Yes, one or two of the seven Linguistics courses may be used towards Group 2.
+A: Yes, any of your Linguistics courses may be used towards Group 2.

 Q: Can courses used towards the Allied Field requirement also be used towards a Group Requirement?